clarus/coq-blog/posts/2015-03-14 Concurrency with promises in Coq.md

-We will present two primitives to write concurrent (and interactive) programs in [Coq](http://coq.inria.fr/), using the concept of [promises](http://en.wikipedia.org/wiki/Futures_and_promises).
+We will present two primitives to write concurrent (and interactive) programs in [Coq](http://coq.inria.fr/), using the concept of [promises](http://en.wikipedia.org/wiki/Futures_and_promises) in the library [Coq.io](http://coq.io/).
 We will also show how to formally specify programs written using promises.

 ## Primitives for concurrency
 To write an interactive application we quickly need a way to do non-blocking inputs--outputs operations.
 There are many approaches to do non-blocking operations or concurrency, for example: